-As we rounded the corner on the pass and the snow flakes were swimming in the air, we saw the carnage of the slide.
+As we rounded the corner on the pass during moderate snow, we saw the carnage of an avalanche slide.
 Apparently many places that haven’t slid in over 30 years were now sliding.
 We rallied up and parked near the train tracks and learned that travelling to Winterpark by train is still a thing and it serves many guests still.
 Hmmm, could this be the answer to the growing traffic issues on HWY 89 in Truckee?
 We jumped on the Cabriolet and glided over roads and tubing area to the main gondola entrance.
 We had heard about this place called Mary Jane’s and so decided to try that area first.
 They had about 8 inches of fresh snow and right away we fell into a good pocket of tree’s and glades that weren’t too steep.
 We explored most of the mountain that day but Mary Jane area was by far the best.
 Winterpark delivered and that’s one mountain down and a few to go.
-We heard Copper mountain got more snow than anyone and a avalanche took out a gas line near the Copper mountain resort and they closed.
-Hmmm, does that mean untracked runs?
+We heard Copper mountain got more snow than anyone and an avalanche took out a gas line near the Copper mountain resort and they closed.
+Hmmm, does that mean untracked runs when they re-open?
 I decided to feed my information addiction by focusing on the status at Copper for a possible visit for Day 2.

 Denver has a big airport.
 After getting the snowboard bag out of a upright coffin dispenser-looking contraption, group member 2, Loren aka.
 Lorenzo, was there to pick me up in a nice ice storm around midnight.
 It was nice because we knew that meant snow up at higher elevations and hopefully good lucky powder days to come!
 Loren had been in Telluride, CO for a week already and is driving back to California to work in Tahoe after this next leg of the trip finishes.
 We had a slippery, dark ride through Denver but had the right vehicle and tires and so we talked through a rough plan as to how to hit a few new ski resorts in Colorado on the IKON pass and end up sleeping at our friends rustic ranch near Vail tomorrow night.
 With snow falling, and looking at the map on our route, we decided Berthound Pass would be a good area… and the resort – Winterpark.
 At 1am in the morning, we arrived at our roadside hotel, later to be known as the Door Slammin’ Inn.